Maryland Route 272: Route description

 North of I-95 in the hamlet of Bay View, MD 272 parallels Old Bayview Road, reduces to a two-lane undivided road, and passes through an intersection with the eastern terminus of MD 274 (Joseph Biggs Memorial Highway) at the entrance to Cecil College, which is located to the east.
 North of its junction with the northern end of Old Bayview Road, the state highway crosses North East Creek parallel with the Gilpin's Falls Covered Bridge to the southeast of the road.
 MD 272 heads north and parallels Old Zion Road through the hamlet of Zion.
 The state highway passes west of Rising Sun High School on its way to Calvert, where the highway intersects MD 273 (Telegraph Road).
 MD 272 parallels Quaker Lane and Walnut Garden Road south and north of MD 273, respectively.
-Quaker Lane leads to the East Nottingham Friends Meetinghouse and the Elisha Kirk House.
+Quaker Lane leads northwest to the East Nottingham Friends Meetinghouse and the Elisha Kirk House.
 MD 272 continues north from MD 273 as Chrome Road and passes to the west of the John Churchman House before reaching its northern terminus the Pennsylvania state line, where Chrome Road continues north as PA 272 toward Chrome and Nottingham.

 MD 272 is a part of the National Highway System as a principal arterial from School House Lane just south of North East to Old Bayview Road north of MD 274 in Bay View.